DaHogie/server_log_reader/README.md

 Tested using shell scripting techniques with the following commands:
 `cat, grep, wc, sort`

 ## Things that would have been handled with more time

-* The counts still are not quite right.
-Would figure out the specifics with more time.
 * Error handling of a plethora of edge cases.
    * Verifying data in file is matching correct formats
 * Add >= and <= query support